Tuesday, May 18, 2010

 The Actor's Studio - 432 West 44th Street

-While Manhattan was slowly growing far to the south in the early days of the 19th Century, Robert B. Norton tended his farm on the west side of the island in the gently rolling hills would become midtown.
-In 1848, after his death, his children would begin dividing the property and selling lots.
+While New York City was still far to the south in the early days of the 19th century, Robert B. Norton tended his farm on the west side of the island in the gently rolling hills would become midtown.
+Following his death, in 1848 his children began dividing the property and selling lots.

-By that time grand homes and churches were being built by the wealthy on Fifth Avenue and Madison Avenue as far north as the 30s and 40s.
-To the west, however, the poorer working class families were establishing themselves in less desirable areas -- areas such as Norton's former farm.
-Here close to the river, slaughterhouses, breweries and stables cropped up.
-Lower and middle class families moved into the brick tenements and affordable rowhouses that soon lined the new streets.
+By then, mansions and churches were being built on Fifth Avenue and Madison Avenue as far north as the 30s and 40s.
+To the west, however, the poorer working class families were establishing themselves in the less desirable areas--areas such as Norton's former farm.
+Here, close to the river, slaughterhouses, breweries and stables cropped up.
+Lower and middle class families moved into the brick tenements and rowhouses that soon lined the new streets.

-In this working class neighborhood The Seventh Associate Presbyterian Church was founded in 1855.
-A small group, in 1857 they had only fifty-five members although that number jumped to eighty-nine by the end of the following year.
+The Seventh Associate Presbyterian Church was founded this working class neighborhood in 1855.
+In 1857 the congregation numbered fifty-five members, and that number jumped to eighty-nine by the end of the following year.
 The congregation purchased two lots of Robert Norton's old farm on the south side of West 44th Street in January 1858 for their permanent building.

-Although the fashion in ecclesiastic architecture had, by now, turned to Gothic Revival, the trustees opted for the more conservative and trusted Greek Revival style and, apparently, hired the services of a self-employed contractor/architect who scrutinized the popular design books of the day.
-The resulting building, in a vernacular style sometimes called "Bricklayer Greek," is plain and unassuming.
+Although the fashion in ecclesiastic architecture was increasingly turning to Gothic Revival, the trustees opted for the more conservative and trusted Greek Revival style.
+The church was most likely planned by a contractor who utilized design books of the day.
+Its architectural style sometimes called "bricklayer Greek," is plain and unassuming.
 Four shallow brick pilasters with brownstone capitals project slightly, evenly dividing the facade into three bays which are capped by a classic pediment.
 The sanctuary with its double wooden doors sits above street level.

 photo NYPL Collection

-Although in 1900 membership had climbed to 225, as the 20th Century progressed there were fewer and fewer members.
+Although by 1900 membership had climbed to 225, as the 20th century progressed membership dwindled.
 Finally, in 1944 the church was dissolved.
-In the 86 years since its construction very little about The Seventh Associate Presbyterian Church had changed; although the original enclosed portico that sheltered congregants from the elements had been, at some point, removed.
+In the 86 years since its construction, little had changed to the structure (although the original enclosed portico that sheltered congregants from the elements had been, at some point, removed).

 Through the white painted doors on West 44th Street have emerged American acting legends such as Paul Newman, Dustin Hoffman, Marlon Brando, Julie Harris, Marilyn Monroe, Shelly Winters and Montgomery Clift; to name only some.
 Today the Studio is co-presided by Al Pacino, Ellen Burstyn and Harvey Keitel.